Airbus5717/Airbus5717/README.md

  - Java
  - Python3
  - Zig
+ - CSharp
- - I used others too but at a basic level (CSharp, Dart, Odin, D and more)
+ - I used others too but at a basic level (Ocaml, Dart, Odin, D and more)

 ### Projects
  - a basic compiler (WIP) [rotate](https://github.com/Airbus5717/rotate)